Blinken in Afghanistan to sell Biden troop withdrawal | Law-Order

 Under an agreement signed between the Trump administration and the Taliban last year, the US was to have completed its military withdrawal by May 1.
 Although Biden is blowing through that deadline, angering the Taliban leadership, his plan calls for the pullout to begin on May 1.
 The NATO withdrawal will commence the same day.

-The Taliban's spokesman Zabihullah Mujahed warned Wednesday that “problems will be compounded,” if the US misses the May 1 withdrawal deadline.
+The Taliban's spokesman Zabihullah Mujahed warned Wednesday that "problems will be compounded," if the U.S. misses the May 1 withdrawal deadline.
 The insurgent movement has yet to respond to Biden's surprise announcement that the pullout would only start on that date.
-“It is time to end America's longest war,” Biden said in his announcement in Washington on Tuesday, but he added that the U.S. will “not conduct a hasty rush to the exit.”
-Biden, along with Blinken and Austin in Brussels, vowed that the US would remain committed to Afghanistan's people and development.
+In a meeting with staff at the US Embassy in Kabul, Blinken said he understood this was a time of "real transition" for the entire U.S. mission in Afghanistan and that it was "particularly stressful" because of the uncertainties raised by Biden's announcement on top of the challenges they have already been facing, including the impact of the coronavirus pandemic.

-“Bringing our troops home does not mean ending our relationship with Afghanistan or our support for the country,” Blinken said.
-“Our support, our engagement and our determination remain.”
-Austin said that the US military, after withdrawing from Afghanistan, will keep counterterrorism “capabilities” in the region to keep pressure on extremist groups operating within Afghanistan.
-Asked for details, he declined to elaborate on where those US forces would be positioned or in what numbers.
+Blinken also assured the mission's Afghan staff that a special US visa program would be safeguarded.
+The program allows easier visa access for Afghans who have worked for the US and as a result may have put themselves in danger.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)